What is FRSC?

 You will pay the same Court filing fee you would pay if you went through the traditional process.
 If you have already paid the fee in the traditional process and switch to FRSC, you will not have to pay the filing fee again.

 If the Court appoints a guardian to determine whether to waive or assert your child/ren’s therapeutic privilege, there may be a fee.
-The amount will be based on your income and financial resources.
+The amount will be based on your income and financial resources and decided by the Judge.

-You need to pay for any out-of-court services that you agree to use, such as counseling, parenting classes financial advisors, etc. Some of these services may be covered by your health insurance.
+You pay for any out-of-court services that you agree to use, such as counseling, parenting classes, financial advisors, etc. Some of these services may be covered by your health insurance.